ptsteadman/notebook/log.md

 + Back stretch
 - Lab by 9AM
 + 3hrs Artforum
-- Clean lab
++ Clean lab
-    - tea
+    + tea
-    - dust
+    + dust
-    - trash
+    + trash
-    - lint
+    + lint
-- Hacking
++ Hacking
-- Feed pigeons
++ Feed pigeons
-- 1hr Platform Seperatism
++ 1hr Platform Seperatism
-- Haircut
++ Haircut
-- Leave lab by 8
++ Leave lab by 8

 how to kill your bf: convince them it's really good praxis to fly to syria to fight isis

 -- calvin

+I think it's better to wait a week or so until before buying lab access again

+My elbow is fucked

 ### Wednesday, April 18th 2018